Get out of your head and back into your life.

 What therapy with me is like:

-I’ll reflect what I’m noticing so you can start to feel what’s happening in the moment— not just trying to make sense of it cognitively.
+I’ll reflect what I’m noticing in the moment so you can start to feel your experience more directly,

 What begins to shift: